 - Bake for 15 minutes.
 Dough should feel firm.
 Let cool on a rack for 10 minutes.
 Carefully remove pieces with a spatula and cool on a rack.

-- Then place paper house pattern on the dough again and cut out more shapes, as needed.
+- Use pattern again to cut out more shapes, as needed.

 Royal icing is the glue that holds the house and materials together.
 Using a knife or pastry bag, you’ll need enough icing to apply to the edges of the walls, floor, and roof of your house.
 Additional royal icing will attach candy canes, chocolate chips, and other favorite candies to your gingerbread house.
 The batter should be stiff enough to work as a glue and hold its shape, but flexible enough to spread easily.